 HTML <code> tag

-When writing in HTML, the <code> tag is an inline element used to designate that a section of text is computer code.
-The following sections contain information about this tag, including an example of it in use, as well as related attributes, browser compatibility.
+The HTML <code> tag is an inline HTML element used to designate that a section of text is computer code.
+The following sections contain information about this tag, including an example of it in use, and related attributes, browser compatibility.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair.
 While the <code> tag does not have any unique attributes, it does utilize all of the standard attributes.